cb-ci/ci-backupandrestore/README.md

 This repository provides a set of scripts and tools for backing up and restoring CloudBees CI on a Kubernetes environment (like AWS EKS) using AWS S3 for storage.

+**Bandwidth Warning:**
+* Copying large .tar files locally (your laptop) and back to S3 will be slow.
+I recommend running the [backup.sh](backup.sh) script and S3 copy operation directly from an EC2 VM inside the same AWS VPC/subnet for max speed.

 ## Overview

 There are two primary methods for handling backups with CloudBees CI: